atatopuz/opencv/.github/ISSUE_TEMPLATE.md

 * Report only one problem per created issue.

 This is a template helping you to create an issue which can be processed as quickly as possible.
-This is the bug reporting section for the OpenCV library.
+This is the bug reporting section for the OpenCV library, -->
--->

 ##### System information (version)